Niccolò Piccinino: Biography

 In 1438, during the war between Venice and Milan, Piccinino, fighting for Milan, tried to take the city of Brescia, but Scaramuccia da Forlì, fighting for Venice, intervened successfully to raise the siege.
 In 1439 Piccinino again fought in Lombardy with varying success against Sforza, who had now entered the Venetian service.

 Piccinino then induced the duke of Milan to send him to Umbria, where he hoped, like so many other condottieri, to carve out a dominion for himself.
 He was defeated by Sforza at the Battle of Anghiari (1440), but although a number of his men were taken prisoner, they were liberated at once, as was usually done in wars waged by soldiers of fortune.
 Again the war shifted to Lombardy, and Piccinino, having defeated and surrounded Sforza at Martinengo, demanded of the Visconti the lordship of Piacenza as the price of Sforza's capture.

 The duke by way of reply concluded a truce with Sforza; but the latter, who, while professing to defend the Papal States, had established his own power in the Marche, aroused the fears of the pope and the king of Naples, as well as of the Visconti, who gave the command of their joint forces to Piccinino.
 Sforza was driven from the Marche but defeated Piccinino at Montelauro, and while the latter was preparing for a desperate effort against Sforza he was suddenly recalled to Milan, his army was beaten in his absence, and he died of grief and of his wounds in 1444.

-Short of stature, lame and in weak health, he was brave to the point of foolhardiness, resourceful, and rarely overwhelmed by defeat.
-He was cruel and treacherous and had no aim beyond his own aggrandizement.
 Piccinino left two sons, Jacopo and Francesco, both condottieri.